pawvascript/pawvascript/docs/index.md

         <td>
 <pre style="margin-left: 0; width: 100%">
 !!! cat is the equivalent of null. !!!
 !!!
-Any tpye can have the value cat !!! leash theBestestDog is cat;
+Any type can have the value cat !!! leash theBestestDog is cat;
 </pre>
         </td>